 Who doesn’t need to register as an HCBM?

-HCBMs providing services to or acting on behalf of these health plans do not need to register with the OIC:
+HCBMs providing services to or acting on behalf of these health plans don't need to register with the OIC:

 - Self-insured health plans (unless the plan is PEBB or SEBB)